gjordanra/fabulapps-visualstudio-theme/README.md

 ## Contributing

-Made for Developers, If you'd like to contribute to this theme, please read the [contributing guidelines](https://github.com/dracula/visual-studio-code/blob/HEAD/.github/CONTRIBUTING.md).
+Made for Developers, If you'd like to contribute to this theme, please read the [contributing guidelines]

 ## License